moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 Q: If I have GitLab Duo Pro, GitLab Duo Enterprise, or GitLab Enterprise Agile Planning add-ons, will my account auto-renew in the same as if I did not have these add-ons?

-A: As it stands, you cannot auto-renew if you have any of the above-stated add-ons.
-You will see a disclaimer that will emphasize this, asking you to contact the sales team for assistance.
+A: Subscriptions with Duo Pro, Duo Enterprise, or Enterprise Agile Planning cannot auto-renew.
+You will see a banner asking you to contact the sales team for assistance.
 If you know your Account Executive, please contact them directly.

 ![add-on.renewal](/handbook/sales/images/add_on_renewal_v17_4.png)